ArtistAOP/hassio/README.md

 4. Click <kbd>Install</kbd> and give it a few minutes to finish downloading.

-5. Configure at **Configuration** tab according to the instructions of the selected add-on:
+5. Configure at **Configuration** tab or separate file in [**Configuration folder**](https://www.home-assistant.io/getting-started/configuration/) according to the instructions of the selected add-on:
 - [Cybele](./cybele)

 6. Click <kbd>Start</kbd>, give it a few seconds to spin up.